 Ischgl is hard to pronounce and amazing to ski.
 This humongous ski resort in Austria has mind-blowing lifts, high capacity, high speed, and highly scenic.
 Ischgl offers vast steep terrain in all directions… north facing, east, west, and south into neighboring Samnaun.
 All on a huge alpine plateau soaring to The Greitspitz at 2,872 meters, 9,422′.

-Ischgl’s historic yet cosmopolitan ski town reaches the slopes via ultra modern trams up the dramatic canyon to the high alpine where lifts shooting off in every direction, you can even ski over the border into Switzerland and the ski resort of Samnaun – which is included in your Ischgl ski ticket, all part of the Paznaun ski region.
+Ischgl’s historic yet cosmopolitan ski town reaches the slopes via ultra modern trams up the dramatic canyon to the high alpine with lifts shooting off in every direction, you can even ski over the border into Switzerland and the ski resort of Samnaun – which is included in your Ischgl ski ticket, all part of the Paznaun ski region.

 Ischgl’s ski trails are quite challenging with the exception of the Idalp area – where the gondolas and trams arrive from the village.
 Here you find a hub of lifts and snow parks, Kinderland and ski school with learning terrain, and less pitched, well-groomed slopes.
 This is also where Ischgl hosts its huge music concerts on a big outdoor stage.
 Ischgl’s End of the Season Top of The Mountain concerts are legendary with rock star performers like Lenny Krazitv, Rihanna, Elton John.